-The Company, together with its UK parent Santander UK plc and Cater Allen Limited (the latter two being the regulated entities) and certain other non-regulated subsidiaries of Santander UK plc, entered into a capital support deed dated 13 November 2018 (the RFB Sub-Group Capital Support Deed).
-The parties to the RFB Sub-Group Capital Support Deed are permitted by the PRA to form a core UK group, as defined in the PRA rulebook, a permission which will expire on 31 December 2021.
-Exposures of each of the regulated entities to other members of the core UK group are exempt from large exposure limits that would otherwise apply.
-The purpose of the RFB Sub-Group Capital Support Deed is to facilitate the prompt transfer of available capital resources from, or repayment of liabilities by, the non-regulated parties to any of the regulated parties in the event that one of the regulated parties breaches or is at risk of breaching its capital resources requirements or risk contractions requirements.
+At 31 December 2021, Santander UK plc, Cater Allen Limited and certain other non-regulated subsidiaries within the Ring-Fenced Bank (RFB) including Santander Lending Limited were party to a capital support deed dated 13 November 2018 (the RFB Sub-Group Capital Support Deed).
+These parties were permitted by the PRA to form a core UK group as defined in the PRA Rulebook, a permission which expired on 31st December 2021.
+Exposures of each of the regulated entities to other members of the core UK group were exempt from large exposure limits that would otherwise apply and these exposures were risk-weighted at 0%.
+The purpose of the RFB Sub-Group Capital Support Deed was to facilitate the prompt transfer of available capital resources from, or repayment of liabilities by, the non-regulated parties to any of the regulated parties in the event that one of the regulated parties breached or was at risk of breaching its capital resources or risk concentrations requirements.